 - Setting up autopay at 80% of your balance

 Your business will receive a statement at the end of your statement period for all of the card transactions made during that period.
 It does not include Reimbursements, Repayments, or Bill Pay payments.

 You are expected to pay off the entirety of the statement balance - we do not offer the ability to carry over balances for card transactions (nor do we charge interest).
-If you need help paying off your statement, please contact our Risk team (firstname.lastname@example.org) or our Support team (email@example.com).
+If you need help paying off your statement, please contact our team by logging into your account and clicking the "Help" button on the bottom left of the sidebar.
 In the case we don’t receive complete payment by your statement date, our Risk team will contact you.

 Viewing your statement(s)

 You can view your current or any historical statement(s) by clicking on ‘Statements’ on the Transactions > Overview page.
 Here you can also download previous statements in CSV or PDF format.